Blackcurrant gall midge

-The females lay eggs between the folds of newly emerged leaves.
+Blackcurrant gall midge females lay eggs between the folds of newly emerged leaves.
 The eggs hatch a few days later and orange-white larvae feed on the leaf surfaces for 10 to 14 days before going into the soil to pupate.
 Their feeding prevents normal expansion of the leaves which remain small, distorted and crumpled.
 On established bushes this is usually not serious although it may be mistaken for the symptoms of reversion disease.
-Young blackcurrant bushes and cuttings can suffer a check in growth.
+Young blackcurrant bushes and

 There are three generations during the summer with adult flies laying eggs in late April to early June, late June to early July, and late July to August.
 It is however, the first generation of larvae that is often the most apparent.
 The third generation of larvae, that finish feeding in August, spend the winter as pupae in the soil.

 Check blackcurrants frequently from spring onwards so action can be taken before a damaging population has developed.